RRSP contribution limit

 Why contribute before the deadline?
 RRSP contributions made before the deadline can help lower your taxable income, which may result in a tax refund after you’ve filed your 2023 taxes.

 What if you miss the RRSP deadline?
-You can still make RRSP contributions, but your contributions won’t be tax-deductible until the following tax year (2024).
+You can still make RRSP contributions, but your contributions won’t be tax-deductible for your 2023 return.
+You will have to wait until you’ve filed your 2024 taxes.

 How much can I contribute to an RRSP?